 Provide individual assistance and encouragement.

 Once the mini books are complete ask the students to share them in small groups.
-Ask them to: - Look closely at the design and determine whether it accurately represents the 3 chosen principles. - Talk about other principles that may be present in the design. - Share thoughts and opinions of what works and what can be improved.
+Ask them to: - Look closely at the design and explain how it does or does not represent the 3 chosen principles. - Talk about other principles that may be present in the design. - Share thoughts and opinions about the effectiveness of the design.

 Ask some of the students to share their ideas with the whole class.